VabaLaba/parsing-s-crypto/README.md

 # parsing-s-crypto
-parsing cryptocurrency from site .
+parsing btc price from site and to send message on  mail. i used here Beautufull Soup and request library for parsing page on the site.

 https://coinmarketcap.com/